-The rosewater is homemade from our recipe HERE.
+The rosewater is homemade from our amazing recipe HERE.
 You will feel the difference this makes for your skin after only one use.
 It’s mildly astringent, but still gentle on skin.
 Rosewater can also help soothe irritated or dry skin.
 Maybe that’s why it’s been used by beautiful women for generations.

 (If you don’t have time to make your own rosewater, we strongly suggest purchasing this brand or Organic Bulgarian Rosewater.
 It’s organic and has great results!)